LedFx/LedFx/README.rst

 **Documentation**

-Documentation for the LedFx-Builds can be found here: `Stable documentation`_
+Documentation for the latest release can be found here: `Stable documentation`_

 Documentation built against this repository can be found here: `Latest documentation`_